Adventures After Babysitting

 Everything was fine until the little Gryffindor nimrod got himself de-aged!
 By 14 years no less!
 Everything from that point on, well…he rather not talked about that.
 Albus talked with Severus after the potion had been administered, linking his awful mood to be in association with Potter's re-aging.
 Severus denied the hypothesis, told Dumbledore that he had a lot of work to catch up on and promptly retreated into his quarters where upon he fired the assistant and physically tossed him from the lab.

-Many minutes passed before Severus slammed down his quill and ran a hand through his hair.
+An hour passed before Severus slammed down his quill and ran a hand through his hair.
 Okay, so he was worried.
 What if the potion did not work?
 What if it had side affects?
 The varying conditions and results surrounding an accident is what make these types of potions unpredictable.
 It is simply impossible for a single potion to take into account all of the possible conditions of an accident.
 That's why potions like this were rarely brewed and highly unreliable.
-Also, because de-aging accidents were 1 in 10 million, there was just no way of scientifically testing them.
+Also, because de-aging accidents were one in ten million, there was just no way of scientifically testing them.

-Trust Potter to hit a 1 in a 10 million chance!
+Trust Potter to hit a one in a ten million chance!
 Severus sneered inside his own head.

-The man had done considerable research on Potter's potion and he believes that it is safe and will work.
+The man had done considerable research on Potter's potion and he believed that it was safe and would work.
 Even so, what if something went wrong?
 The Potions Master frowned and fretted and put his fingers to his temple.
-It would take 24 hours for Potter to be re-aged.
-24 hours in which Severus would not eat or sleep, overcome with worry.
+It would take twenty-four hours for Potter to be re-aged.
+Twenty-hour hours in which Severus would not eat or sleep, overcome with worry.

 You'll be the death of me, Potter, now I am sure.